This taco pie recipe combines the best parts of beef tacos and a cheesy quiche into a delicious savory pie. Perfect for brunch or dinner!

 How to Make Taco Pie

 Who doesn’t love a taco?
-That well seasoned ground beef and cheese.
-Add an egg and cheese mixture on top that’s baked and this is one hearty meal.
+That well seasoned ground beef topped with shredded cheese.
+Now layer that with an egg and cheese mixture on top that’s baked and you have one hearty meal.

-A homemade, tender dough for the crust of this taco pie is pressed in and up the sides of a springform pan.
+- I make this easy, tender dough for the crust and press it in and up the sides of a springform pan

-I used ground beef with my Taco Seasoning Blend and layered it on top of the dough before adding the egg mixture.
+- Ground beef gets seasoned and layered it on top of the dough before adding the egg mixture

 The egg, cheese and sour cream topping almost has the consistency of a quiche or cheesecake!